Addison Mizner: Mizner the storyteller

 Mizner told this kind of story to his clients: in Playa Riente, its "ceiling was from the Chapter House in Toledo, Spain, and the tracery of the doors and windows from the Casa Lonja at Valencia."
 There was also a yellow carpet "reputed to have been woven by nuns for a cathedral in Granada."
-(There were no carpets at all, much less ones made by nuns, in Spain in the 16th and 17th centuries.)
+(There were no carpets at all, much less ones made by nuns, in Spain during the 16th and 17th centuries.)
 He never showed photographs or prints in books of the buildings he was allegedly imitating.

 A similar Hispanic tale told several times by Mizner is that his administration buildings (in 2017 the Addison Restaurant) was based on the house of the Spanish painter El Greco, in Toledo, Spain.
 As Mizner surely knew, El Greco's house was long vanished, little is known of it, and the house/museum of El Greco in Toledo, recently constructed and opened in Mizner's day (1911), made no pretense to even be in the same location as the original house.
-Mizner did not follow the somber architectural style of Castile, where Toledo was, and a similarity between the two buildings is hard to see.
-Similarly, he made up the connection between the tower of the Cloister Inn, which is vaguely Spanish, with the Giralda tower of the Cathedral of Seville.
+Mizner did not follow the somber architectural style of Castile, where Toledo was, and a similarity between the two buildings is difficult to see.
+Similarly, he invented the connection between the tower of the Cloister Inn, which is vaguely Spanish, with the Giralda tower of the Cathedral of Seville.
 The San Francisco Ferry Building (1892) — a project of his mentor Polk (see below) — does have a tower that clearly resembles the Seville tower.
-Two contemporaneous buildings in south Florida also contain towers based on the Giralda: the Freedom Tower (Miami) (1925) and the Miami Biltmore Hotel (1926), both products of the architectural firm Schultze and Weaver, who in 1927 built the Boca Raton Club that Mizner could not.
+Two contemporaneous buildings in south Florida also contain towers based on the Giralda: the Freedom Tower (Miami) (1925) and the Miami Biltmore Hotel (1926), both products of the architectural company Schultze and Weaver, who in 1927 built the Boca Raton Club that Mizner could not.